ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 To interact with the library you'll have to mainly interact with the ``Synth`` object.
 This object functions as a sort of API towards the rest of the library.

-The synthesizer can be initialysed as follows:
+The synthesizer can be initialysed as follows :
 ```fs
 let synth = Synth()
 ```